***This review is not sponsored. Everything written is my own opinion, and if you are to use this product remember YMMV.

 - On days my skin needs more moisture I apply a second layer.

 - After applying the serum, I continue with the rest of my routine.

 When I first tried this serum I was impressed with it’s soothing abilities.
 I tend to pick at my acne (yes I know, a skincare no no), and I usually do so after cleansing and before applying my skincare.
 I apply this serum after I pick and the redness I cause is normally gone within a matter of minutes.
 However, I thought this serum would be much more hydrating than it turned out to be.
 I have dehydrated, oily skin and the moisture provided by this serum just isn’t enough to prevent the afternoon dryness my face always suffers from.

 Other things to note about this serum, are the fragrance and texture.
 The fragrance isn’t strong as it’s not artificial, but it kind of smells faintly like generic hand soap.
 The texture is on the lighter, thinner side for serums, and if you massage it in too quickly, it kind of bubbles up a little.
 Additionally, it absorbs quickly after application and can be easily layered under other products.

 Overall, I was a bit disappointed in the hydrating abilities of this serum.
 I don’t think it lives up to the “Rich Moist” part of its name, but it does live up to the “Soothing” part.
 This serum never irritated my skin, but I don’t think it has done much for it.
-I could see this being a good serum for skincare beginners with normal or combo skin types.
+I could see this being a good serum for skincare beginners with normal or combo skin types, as it’s great for those who don’t know what their skin can handle yet.
 It’s on the cheaper side and it’s unlikely to cause any adverse reactions (unless you are allergic to an ingredient), which is good for those just starting to build a routine and unaware of what works for them.